 (24)

-Net increase (decrease) in cash and cash equivalents and restricted cash and cash equivalents during
+Net increase (decrease) in cash and cash equivalents and restricted cash and cash equivalents during the period

 Cash and cash equivalents and restricted cash and cash equivalents at beginning of period(a)